 \subsubsection{Assumptions}

-First, these models represent passengers and vehicles as \emph{discrete} entities.
-Customers are assumed to arrive according to an exogenous stochastic process (e.g., a Poisson process), reaching the origin station at a \emph{fixed} rate and selecting their destination based on probabilities\cite{iglesias2019bcmp, braverman2019empty}.

-To cast the \gls{abk:amod} problem within the queueing framework, specific assumptions about passenger arrivals, travel times, and passenger behavior are needed.
-Specifically, common assumptions include: demand following a time-invariant Poisson distribution, travel times between stations following an exponential distribution, and passengers immediately leaving the system if not matched with a vehicle~\cite{zhang2016control,zhang2018analysis,iglesias2019bcmp}.
-Such assumptions simplify associated problems while preserving accuracy, as demonstrated in~\cite{larson1981urban}, where reasonable deviations were shown to have negligible impact on performance.
+These models represent passengers and vehicles as \emph{discrete} entities.
+Customers arrive according to an exogenous stochastic process, reaching each origin station at a \emph{fixed} rate and selecting destinations according to predefined probabilities~\cite{iglesias2019bcmp,braverman2019empty}.
+To cast \gls{abk:amod} within the queueing framework, additional assumptions are imposed on demand, travel times, and passenger behavior: demand is commonly time-invariant and Poisson, travel times between stations are exponentially distributed, and passengers immediately leave the system if not matched with a vehicle~\cite{zhang2016control,zhang2018analysis,iglesias2019bcmp}.
+These assumptions enable analytical treatment while preserving accuracy: \cite{larson1981urban} shows that reasonable deviations from them have negligible impact on performance.